sonalsood/farm-folks-market/README.md

-   name VARCHAR Name of the vendor's business. category VARCHAR Category of the vendor. description TEXT Description of the vendor's business. contactInfo VARCHAR Contact details (email, phone). website VARCHAR website/social-media details. imageUrl VARCHAR URL of the vendor's logo or images. updates TEXT Updates or promotions (optional).
+   name VARCHAR Name of the vendor's business. category VARCHAR Category of the vendor. description TEXT Description of the vendor's business. contactEmail VARCHAR Contact details (email). contactPhone VARCHAR Contact details (phone). website VARCHAR website/social-media details. imageUrl VARCHAR URL of the vendor's logo or images. updates TEXT Updates or promotions (optional). location VARCHAR(255) Market location or area (optional) availability VARCHAR(255) Days of the week or schedule vendor is available

 ### Endpoints